teagom/teagom.github.io/_posts/2024-08-08-facebook-bots-hexcode.md

-## Facebook Bots flooding a web server, how to block?
+## Facebook bots flooding a web server, how to block?
 A excessive / massive requests from facebook are flooding a web (apache2) server and freeze it for each 30 minutes.

 Doubts